rafaelbiriba/my-local-putio/README.md

 * **-v** or **--version**: Print the version of the application
 * **-s** or **--silent**: Hide all messages and progress bar
 * **-d** or **--debug**: Developer mode: Prints everything and expose URLs with tokens for debug purposes.
+* **--socks5-proxy**: Enable the SOCKS5 proxy.
+If enabled, all the connections for PUT.IO API and the downloads will be performed using this proxy.
+If the socks connection became unavailable, the application will raise an error and will stop.

 Examples: